zzz-client/zzz/Readme.md

 }
 ```

-Meanwhile, performing a POST on `http://127.0.0.1:8000/Duck.json` - that same endpoint - would actually perform `GET https://ddg.gg` and pass along its results.
+Meanwhile, performing a PATCH on `http://127.0.0.1:8000/Duck.json` - that same endpoint - would actually perform `GET https://ddg.gg` and pass along its results.

 Adding a file extension to the end will change what format is returned: `http://127.0.0.1:8000/Duck.json` will yield the result as JSON and `http://127.0.0.1:8000/Duck.curl` will do it as the equivalent curl command as plaintext.

 - json
 - yml
 - xml
+- bru
 - txt
 - curl